Restraint and Seclusion Laws in Utah

 What are the restraint and seclusion rules in Utah?

 Utah has a specific statutory and regulatory framework governing restraint and seclusion of students in educational settings.
-Utah Code § 53G-8-302 (Safe Schools Amendments, enacted 2023) and Utah Admin.
-Code R277-609 govern the use of physical restraint and seclusion.
-Utah law prohibits prone (face-down) restraint, mechanical restraint used as a behavioral intervention, and the use of restraint or seclusion as a punishment, convenience, or response to minor behavioral infractions.
+Utah Code § 53G-8-302 and Utah Admin.
+Code R277-609 (Standards for LEA Discipline Plans and Emergency Safety Interventions, effective April 4, 2025) govern the use of physical restraint and seclusion.
+Physical restraint is defined as a personal restriction that immobilizes or significantly reduces the ability of a student to move the student's arms, legs, body, or head freely.
+Seclusion means the involuntary confinement of a student alone in a room or area from which the student is physically prevented from leaving.
+Utah law prohibits prone (face-down) restraint, mechanical restraint used as a behavioral intervention, any restraint that restricts breathing, and the use of restraint or seclusion as a punishment, convenience, or response to minor behavioral infractions.
+School employees must first use the least restrictive intervention available, including a physical escort, before resorting to restraint or seclusion.
 Restraint and seclusion may only be used in situations constituting an emergency threat of imminent danger of serious physical harm to the student or others, and when less restrictive interventions have been ineffective or are not feasible.
 Schools must notify parents on the same day a restraint or seclusion event occurs; if same-day notice is not possible, notice must be provided as soon as practicable.
-Written incident reports must be completed within 24 hours of any restraint or seclusion event and provided to parents.
+Written incident reports must be completed within 24 hours.
 If a student is restrained or secluded three or more times within 30 school days, the IEP team must convene within 10 school days to review the student's behavior intervention plan and consider additional supports.
 Staff who use restraint must receive training in approved, evidence-based techniques.
 Data must be reported to USBE annually.
+Recent legislative activity (SB0170, 2025 session) has proposed further amendments to the restraint and seclusion framework.

 What Utah Requires

-Physical restraint and seclusion may only be used in genuine emergency situations involving imminent danger of serious physical harm, and only when less restrictive interventions are ineffective or not feasible (Utah Code § 53G-8-302; Utah Admin.
+Physical restraint and seclusion may only be used in genuine emergency situations involving imminent danger of serious physical harm, and only when less restrictive interventions (including physical escort) are ineffective or not feasible (Utah Code § 53G-8-302; Utah Admin.
 Code R277-609).

 Prone (face-down) restraint, mechanical restraint as a behavioral intervention, and any restraint restricting breathing are prohibited (Utah Code § 53G-8-302; Utah Admin.
 Code R277-609).